wix/Detox/docs/Introduction.GettingStarted.md

 #### 1. Build your app

-Use the detox command line tools to build your project easily:
+Use the Detox command line tools to build your project easily:

 ```sh
 detox build
 ```

-> TIP: Notice that the actual build command was specified in the detox configuration above
+> TIP: Notice that the actual build command was specified in the Detox configuration above

 #### 2. Run the tests (finally)

-Use the detox command line tools to test your project easily:
+Use the Detox command line tools to test your project easily:

 ```sh
 detox test